-According to the U.S. and Canadian measurement scale, common ring size can range from 3 to 13.5 for adults, with a standard ring size 3 measuring at 14mm and a size 13.5 measuring at 22.6mm.
+According to the U.S. and Canadian measurement scales, common ring sizes can range from 3 to 13.5 for adults, with a standard ring size 3 measuring at 14mm and a size 13.5 measuring at 22.6mm.
 For better reference, ring size increases by a 0.4 mm increment for every half size up.

 Accuracy in Ring Sizing

 Historically, the wedding ring rose to popularity because the ring finger was thought to contain a vein that traveled straight to the heart.
 The wisdom of wedding rings or eternity rings imagined that symbolic jewelry placed on this finger echoed the love the wearer felt in their heart.
 Biology aside, these beliefs did get one thing right – there is a great deal of blood flow in your fingers.
 That means that everything from hot weather to water retention, or from medical issues to new medication can affect the girth of your finger and knuckle.

 To prevent sizing mishaps, be sure to measure your ring size at various times of the day, as well as after exercising or a stint of hard physical work.
 Depending on how drastically your ring size fluctuates, you may want to size up or down to ensure a comfortable, even fit throughout your daily activities and local weather patterns.
 Additionally, if your knuckles are larger than average, be sure to size up a half size to allow your new ring to slide on easily.